fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/Z.md

 with:

-- χ: Z-axis causal curvature
+- χ — causal-depth curvature operator (Z-axis),
-- δ: XY delayed-plane interference
+- δ — interference operator on delayed projection planes,
-- ψ: appearance field（not a wave）
+- ψ — appearance field (not a physical wave),
-- Scaling: D = a + b
+- scaling relation — $D = a + b$,
-- Variational principle: $ \delta\mathcal{A}[\psi]=0 $
-- Defines all vacua, all dynamics, all perceptual geometry
+- vacuum structure — classified by χ and δ sectors.

-> **The χδ principle is the single generative law from which
+> **The χδ principle is the minimal generative identity from which
-> Fixed-Field Theory derives its entire structure.**
+> the full structure of Fixed-Field Theory consistently unfolds.**